 The most recently published method to generate functional hepatobiliary organoids from iPSCs cultured on Matrigel was developed by Wu et al[74].
-The protocol is based on the inclusion at differentiation stages I and II (day 1–15) of 25% mTeSR culture medium into hepatic differentiation medium to induce endodermal and mesodermal commitment; subsequently, at stage III (day 15-45), 10% cholesterol and other small molecules (a Chinese patent pending product called cholesterol+MIX) were added to the maturation medium to promote the formation and maturation of the hepatobiliary organoids by activating the NOTCH2 and TGF-β signaling pathway.
+The protocol is based on inclusion at differentiation stages I and II (days 1–15) of 25% mTeSR culture medium into hepatic differentiation medium to induce endodermal and mesodermal commitment; subsequently, at stage III (days 15-45), 10% cholesterol and other small molecules (a Chinese patent pending product called cholesterol+MIX) were added to the maturation medium to promote the formation and maturation of hepatobiliary organoids by activating the NOTCH2 and TGF-β signaling pathways.
 Concerning drug metabolic functions, the expression of several P450 enzymes was measured: the organoids displayed significantly higher levels of CYP3A4 and CYP2E1 than fetal liver, with comparable expression of CYP2A6, CYP2B6 and CYP2D6.
-On the contrary, the expression of most of P450 enzymes (except for CYP3A4) in liver organoids was significantly lower than that in adult liver, indicating that these organoids present intermediate maturity between fetal and adult liver.
+On the contrary, the expression of most P450 enzymes (except for CYP3A4) in liver organoids was significantly lower than that in the adult liver, indicating that these organoids present intermediate maturity between the fetal and adult liver.

-Liver organoid culture systems allow hepatotoxicity testing: recently, Leite et al[75] established a method to detect hepatocyte-mediated and drug-induced liver fibrosis based on this platform.
-After a single dose or repeated exposure for 14 days to the pro-fibrotic compounds allyl alcohol and methotrexate, hepatic organoids displayed fibrotic features such as activation of hepatic stellate cells (HSC), the major collagen producing cells during conditions of sustained hepatic injury.
-The tested drugs caused a significant upregulation of HSC activation-associated mRNAs COL1A1, COL1A3 and LOXL2 in the organoids.
-Acetaminophen is another compound identified by these organoids as an inducer of hepatotoxic-mediated HSC activation, which was confirmed also in an in vivo model.
+Liver organoid culture systems allow hepatotoxicity testing.
+Recently, Leite et al[75] established a method to detect hepatocyte-mediated and drug-induced liver fibrosis based on this platform.
+After a single dose or repeated exposure for 14 d to the pro-fibrotic compounds allyl alcohol and methotrexate, hepatic organoids displayed fibrotic features such as activation of hepatic stellate cells (HSCs), the major collagen-producing cells during conditions of sustained hepatic injury.
+The tested drugs caused significant upregulation of HSC activation-associated mRNAs collagen, type I, alpha 1, collagen, type I, alpha 3, and lysyl oxidase homolog 2 in the organoids.
+Acetaminophen is another compound identified by these organoids as an inducer of hepatotoxic-mediated HSC activation, which was also confirmed in an in vivo model.

 Pancreatic ADRs

-Drug induced-pancreatitis is a serious problem both for the patient and the health system.
-Around 0.1%-2% of drugs are related to the development of this ADR and cases can be mainly divided into mild and severe.
-Severe cases may lead to death, while mild ones to patients’ hospitalization.
-Recently, our group reviewed the possible application of iPSCs to study and prevent this adverse effect[18,76].
-Here, we provide an up-to-date revision of iPSC technology to model patient-specific human pancreatic cells with the purpose to obtain a platform for drug-induced pancreatitis studies. iPSCs can be differentiated into both endocrine and exocrine pancreatic cells applying protocols that provide the addition of specific stimuli to the culture medium.
-Regarding endocrine differentiation, many protocols are available; however, the main current limitation is the complete maturation of the differentiated cells due to its lower hormone release profiles with respect to human islets, therefore, resembling more immature fetal endocrine cells.
-However, to overcome this, some progress has been made in last years.
-For example, the work published by Pagliuca et al[77] is an example of the progresses made into this field.
-IPSCs were differentiated into hormone secreting cells using a six-steps protocol and culturing cells in clusters into spinner flasks.
-Cells obtained were implanted in mice, resulting, after 3-4 mo, in functional β-cells and polyhormonal cells, a particular type of early endocrine cells that appears during pancreas development, able to secrete insulin, glucagon, somatostatin and pancreatic polypeptide and localized in the walls of pancreatic ducts.
+Drug induced-pancreatitis is a serious problem for both the patient and the health system.
+About 0.1%-2% of drugs are related to the development of this ADR and cases can be mainly divided into mild and severe.
+Severe cases may lead to death, while mild ones lead to patient hospitalization.
+Recently, our group reviewed the possible application of iPSCs to study and prevent this ADR[18,76].
+Here, we provided an up-to-date revision of iPSC technology to model patient-specific human pancreatic cells with the purpose to obtain a platform for drug-induced pancreatitis studies. iPSCs can be differentiated into both endocrine and exocrine pancreatic cells applying protocols that provide the addition of specific stimuli to the culture medium.
+Regarding endocrine differentiation, many protocols are available; however, the main current limitation is the complete maturation of differentiated cells due to its lower hormone release profiles with respect to human islets, thereby resembling more immature fetal endocrine cells.
+However, to overcome this limitation, some progress has been made in the last several years.
+For example, the work published by Pagliuca et al[77] is an example of the progress made in this field.
+IPSCs were differentiated into hormone-secreting cells using a six-step protocol and cells were cultured in clusters into spinner flasks.
+Cells obtained were implanted in mice, resulting, after 3-4 mo, in functional β-cells and polyhormonal cells, a particular type of early endocrine cells that appears during pancreas development, able to secrete insulin, glucagon, somatostatin, and pancreatic polypeptide and localized in the walls of pancreatic ducts.
 These cells can be a great tool for diabetes studies and identification of new therapeutic approaches.